PacktPublishing/Kubernetes---An-Enterprise-Guide-2E/excursions/kind-multicluster/README.md

 64 bytes from 10.2.1.41 (10.2.1.41): icmp_seq=2 ttl=64 time=0.033 ms

 This confirms that DNSmasq is working and the domains are resolving to their correct Ingress-Gateway IP addresses.

+# What can you do now?
+While a single KinD cluster can be used to learn a lot, having multiple clusters available allows you to extend your development use-cases to include tools that can leverage multiple clusters like:

+- Multi-Cluster Istio (A WIP excursion that will be released soon)
+- Federated authentication testing with and IdP like Openunison from Tremolo Security
+- K8GB (A WIP excursion that will be published in Q3)
+- And many more....

+Using KinD for these tests will allow you to learn and implement use-cases that many Enterprises require, all while limiting the require resources for the testing.